 CCSG By The Numbers: An Introduction to Statistics (2024 Remastered)

 AUTHOR'S NOTE: Due to a website migration, and further updates in my methodology, it was necessary to rewrite the article I penned in the winter of 2023/24.
 This is essentially the same article as that lost piece, with a few updated segments and a few new paragraphs.
-The player as an exemplar used also changed, because it was necessary to have an updated card, and it isn't an ATO player for risk of spoiling upcoming articles.
+The player as an exemplar used also changed, because it was necessary to have an updated card.

 But what if you wanted to know exactly how good a player is, where they excel, where they might have flaws, and whether they can be measured against other players, and, as a result, how do they stack up against their peers?
 This is where statistics come in.
 For the last couple of years, I have been working to quantify these strengths and weaknesses, and the goal of this series is both to help you familiarize yourself with statistical methods, and to introduce you to my specific model of statistical analysis, in order to discover how players rank amongst their peers.